Win-Win Simple Solution or Financial Disaster?

 Often, in divorce mediation, one party receives a disproportionate share of the assets or an unreasonably high or low amount of support.
 It is not the mediator’s role to protect the weaker or less informed party.
 Unfair results may occur due to a variety of factors:

 - Lack of an understanding of financial matters;

 - A party just wants it "over” at all costs;

 - One or both parties fail to fully understand the meaning and consequences of the specific terms in the divorce agreement (Judgment);

 - One or both parties have a lack of understanding of their rights under the law; and/or

 - A party has superior negotiation skills.

-- The parties mediated their divorce and divided the extensive stock and bond portfolio equally between them on a 50/50 basis.
-A year after the divorce, when the wife sold a substantial portion of her stock, she learned that her 50% of the securities portfolio contained the low tax basis stock and bonds, meaning that after tax, she received far less than 50% of the community assets.
+- The parties mediated their Orange County divorce and divided the extensive stock and bond portfolio equally between them on a 50/50 basis.
+A year after the divorce, when the wife sold a substantial portion of her stock, she learned that her 50% of the securities portfolio contained the low tax basis stock and bonds, meaning that, after tax, she received far less than 50% of the community assets.

-- The mediation consumes months;
+- The divorce mediation consumes many months;

-- No deal is reached; and/or
+- No deal is reached; and